Pakistani Chana Chaat Recipe (Easy Homemade Street-Style)

 This snack tastes better when you enjoy it right after you make it.
 I do not recommend keeping the ready-made one to serve the following day.

 But you can prepare the Chana Chaat and keep it the night before.
 Make sure you do not add the crispy papdi and thin Sev.
-You can add them before serving, or else they will go soft.
+You can add them before serving; otherwise, they will go soft.

 Chana Chaat the Pakistani savoury chickpea snack.